The View Menu contains commands that display or hide windows. The

 Initialize All Window Locations: Moves and resizes all IDE tool

-make the various IDE tool windows fit into a smaller parent IDE
+the various IDE tool windows fit into a smaller parent IDE window, or

-window, or to retrieve windows that have gotten shifted out of the
+to retrieve windows that have gotten shifted out of the interior of

 Scroll IDE Down: scrolls the entire IDE interior downward by a

 portion of one page.
 Scrolling the IDE may be useful for placing

 various groups of windows in different areas of the scrollable IDE